-Our business could be adversely affected by increased compensation costs or difficulties in attracting staff for our business
+Our business could be adversely affected by increased compensation costs or difficulties in attracting staff for our business including those related to our acquisition of Professional Power Products, Inc.

 Compensation is a significant component of our operating costs, and we believe talented and hardworking staff are a key part of our success.
 We devote significant resources to training our staff.
 Increased compensation costs due to factors like additional taxes or benefit costs, including the requirements of the Patient Protection and Affordable Care Act, as well as competition, increased minimum wage requirements, and other benefit mandates that may be required in the future could adversely impact our operating results.
 Our success depends in part on our ability to hire, motivate, and retain qualified staff.
 As we continue to expand, we will need to promote or hire additional staff, and it may be difficult to attract or retain such individuals as a result of these increased compensation and benefit mandates without incurring significant additional costs.